 The original purpose for the beer was to simply flavour barrels used by William Grant Distillers for their ale cask reserve whisky and then be discarded.
 However, founder Dougal Gunn Sharp decided rather than throwing away the used beer, they should age the beer in the barrel.
 As a result his creation was born!
 Now one of the world’s first international craft beer brands, their lager is the No.1 craft lager in Scotland!
 Brewing in Wellpark Brewery in Glasgow since 2003, Innis and Gunn have now taken over the Inveralmond Brewery in Perthshire.
 The site brew both Inverlamond and Innis & Gunn beers.
 Along with their best sellers, ‘Ossian’ and ‘Lia Fail’, Inveralmond are also known for the original and authentic Czech pilsner brewed in Scotland, ‘Sunburst’ with yeast sourced from Brevnosky Pivovar, one of the oldest breweries in Prague.

 For more information please visit the Innis & Gunn website

 Knops Beer Company, East Lothian

-Located within Archerfield Estate and next door to the infamous Muirfield, a visit to the Knops Beer Company is a must if golfing in East Lothian!
+Located in the Archerfield Walled Garden, next door to the infamous Muirfield, a visit to the Knops Beer Company is a must if golfing in East Lothian!
 Only established in 2010, Knops Beer Company is a modern Scottish brewery; refining traditional and long forgotten methods along with creating new experimental styles.
 They are modern in the sense that their brewing is based on science, equipment and skill.
 They understand the ingredients, how to combine them and, more importantly, how to consistently brew beer that always tastes great.
 The whole process, from brewing to bottling, is carried out on site by Robert Knops and his small but dedicated team.
 Above all, they brew beers that you’ll love to drink!